By Chandos Elletson, filmmaker to Roux Scholarship & founder of The Chefs Directory

 There was once a time when British chefs were considered inferior and incapable of ever comprehending true gastronomy.
 You’d think this was way back in the mists of time but you’d be wrong.

-As recently as thirty years ago Andrew Fairlie, the winner of The Roux Scholarship in 1984, wrote to a number of senior French chefs asking for a job at their restaurants in France.
+Just a little over thirty years ago, Andrew Fairlie, the first winner of the Roux Scholarship, wrote to a number of senior French chefs asking for a job at their restaurants in France.
 Only one replied.
-The answer: non merci.
+The answer: ‘non merci.’

 The reason for this was not rudeness or indifference but simply a matter of image.
 The idea of a British chef was somehow impossible to imagine even as a junior member of a team.